The baccalaureate program offers courses that prepare the student to become a professional nurse.

 Our nursing programs prepare nurses to function as generalist practitioners with the knowledge and skill necessary to practice nursing in a variety of settings.
 Graduates are expected to have acquired foundations for continuing professional development.

-The curriculum is formulated to help the student develop understanding of self and others, stimulate intellectual curiosity and to develop an ability to work with colleagues to identify and resolve the health problems of individuals and families in a changing society.
-The professional nurse is committed to the role of maintaining health and preventing illness in self and others, and is able to assess and intervene where health deviations exist.
+The curriculum is formulated to help the student develop an understanding of self and others, stimulate intellectual curiosity and to develop an ability to work with colleagues to identify and resolve the health problems of individuals and families in a changing society.
+The professional nurse is committed to the role of maintaining health and preventing illness in self and others and is able to assess and intervene where health deviations exist.